 I also have been influenced by my research on childbirth and infants.
 I once read that when a baby is born, he or she will be attracted to the shape of a target or concentric circles, because of the instinctual need for the mother’s breast and survival.
 I don’t know if this has ever been proven, but the idea that humans might be drawn to shapes by their instincts fascinates me.
 After reading about that instinctual attraction, I started creating art with concentric circles, at first with collage and then with paint.
 I have painted landscapes, portraits, still lives, and worked with ornament and design, but have always come back to the simplicity and power of the concentric circles.
 Whether I am drawn to repeating these shapes instinctually or from the desire to be part of what Caillois describes as a

-universal syntax, I continue to find the exploration of both satisfying and challenging.
+universal syntax, I continue to find the exploration of both satisfying and challenging".

 Photographs of Gurton’s Unknown Species paintings provide her with a way to connect to the symmetry found in the mathematical patterns of snowflakes, flowers and plants as well as the detailed patterns found in the microscopic world.
 When she works on the photographs changing the composition of he paintings to be symmetrical she develops interesting patterns.
 Some are patterns made from using a photograph of one whole painting and sometimes just a section of one or two of her paintings are used.
 Her title for this work is Bits and Pieces.
 She prints them on canvas and uses crystals, to emphasize the patterns that developed.
 The biomorphic shapes of the Unknown Species may look smaller and different but the Unknown Species is what makes up the Bits and Pieces as well as Gurton’s videos that she also animates and puts to music.